eukaryo/ostle_solver/README.md

 #### about python scripts

-Python scripts are available to read the full analysis files for the retrograde analysis and bfs results and perform additional analysis.
+Python scripts require the full analysis files for the retrograde analysis and bfs results.
+They perform additional analysis.
 They works with PyPy 7.3.1 (Python 3.6.9).

 - query.py: Receives state information via command line arguments and outputs the following:
   - The result of the retrograde analysis for the argument (win/loss and number of moves to the end of the game)